-- Step 1 In the Navigation pane, click Servers.

-Step 2 Expand Servers > Service Profiles. - Step 3 Expand the node for the organization where you want to create the service profile, or where the appropriate service profile already exists.
+Step 1 In the Navigation pane, click Servers.
+Step 2 Expand Servers > Service Profiles.
+Step 3 Expand the node for the organization where you want to create the service profile, or where the appropriate service profile already exists.
+If the system does not include multitenancy, expand the root node.
+Step 4 Choose the service profile that requires the associated server to boot.

-- Step 4 Choose the service profile that requires the associated server to boot. - Step 5 In the Work pane, click the General tab. - Step 6 In the Actions area, click Boot Server. - Step 7 If a confirmation dialog box displays, click Yes. - Step 8 Click OK in the Boot Server dialog box.
+- Step 5 In the Work pane, click the General tab. - Step 6 In the Actions area, click Boot Server. - Step 7 If a confirmation dialog box displays, click Yes. - Step 8 Click OK in the Boot Server dialog box.